kohga/improved-pramfs/README.md

 ## Summary
 PRAMFS is a high-speed non-volatile memory system.
-I made improvements on that file system.
+I made improvements on PRAMFS.

 ### pramfs-original
 The original PRAMFS.